SANDEEP7522/Message-backend/README.md

 Robohash is a easy web service that makes it easy to provide unique, robot/alien/monster/whatever images for any text.
 Put in any text, such as IP address, email, filename, userid, or whatever else you like, and get back a pretty image for your site.(https://robohash.org/)

+# jsonwebtoken

+An implementation of JSON Web Tokens.
+This was developed against draft-ietf-oauth-json-web-token-08.
+It makes use of node-jws -> npm i jsonwebtoken

+# bcrypt

+A library to help you hash passwords.
+You can read about bcrypt in Wikipedia as well as in the following article: How To Safely Store A Password -> npm i bcrypt